 How to get to Mosquera Islet?
 Mosquera is located close to Baltra island and airport.
 The only way to visit Mosquera is on a Galapagos cruise – check to be sure that your yacht will make a stop here.

 Contact us for a FREE GALAPAGOS CRUISE QUOTE, or for more information to plan your Galapagos vacation.

 Mosquera Islet has only one visitor site.
 After an introduction your naturalist guide will give you free time to explore.
 Suggested activities include exploring the length of the beach, and snorkeling off the shore.

 A wet landing drops visitors onto the pristine white-sand beach, to be greeted by Galapagos sea lions.
 These cute creatures are often curious about human visitors, so don’t be surprised if they come right up to you for a closer inspection.
 Other Galapagos land animals to look for along the beach include Marine iguanas and colorful Sally lightfoot crabs.

 Bird lovers be sure to wander down the beach to see the nesting Lava Gull colony.
 With just 400 nesting pairs on the planet, this is one of the rarest gulls alive and an endemic Galapagos species.
 Also look out for wading shore birds scavenging for food, herons and sea bird species.

 Snorkelers get ready, Mosquera has calm and clear waters with a host of marine creatures to discover.
 The coral reefs close to shore harbor rays, sea turtles, sharks, barracudas, eels and schools of attractively colored fish.

-Note: All information is intended as a general guide of what you might be able to see or do on this island.
-In reality, wildlife sightings are by nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.
+Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.